hammerlab/ketrew/README.md

 Ketrew is very flexible and hence may seem difficult to understand, let's get a minimal workflow running.

-Before you can use Ketrew, you need to configure it, the simplest way:
+Before you can use Ketrew, you need to configure it:

-    $ ketrew init --with-token my-not-so-secret-token
+    $ ketrew init

 By default this will configure Ketrew in

     $ ls $HOME/.ketrew/
     authorized_tokens	configuration.ml

-You can check that the client or the server are configured.
-The client is returned by default:
+You can check that the client or the server are configured (the client is returned by default):

     $ ketrew print-configuration
     [ketrew]
         Mode: Client
         Connection: "http://127.0.0.1:8756"
-        Auth-token: "my-not-so-secret-token"
+        Auth-token: "755nRor8Q5z5nx7W22C6C078HF3YoY5PS29sEgNXxP4="
         UI:
             Colors: with colors
             Get-key: uses `cbreak`